aragon/aragon-court/docs/4-entry-points/2-court.md

     - Calculate new round fees based on the Court configuration at the draft term of the dispute's first round
     - Pull the required appeal confirmation collateral, which includes the new round fees, from the sender to be deposited in the `Treasury` module, revert if the ERC20-transfer wasn't successful

 ### 4.2.6.
-Execute ruling
+Compute ruling

 - **Actor:** External entity incentivized to execute the final ruling decided for a dispute.
-Alternatively, an altruistic entity to make sure the dispute is executed.
+Alternatively, an altruistic entity to make sure the dispute is ruled.
 - **Inputs:**
     - **Dispute ID:** Dispute identification number
 - **Authentication:** Open
 - **Pre-flight checks:**
     - Ensure a dispute object with that ID exists
-    - Ensure that the dispute has not been executed yet
     - Ensure that the dispute's last round adjudication phase has ended
 - **State transitions:**
     - Update the final ruling of the dispute object based on the ruling decided by the jurors during the current round or the ruling proposed by the appealer of the previous round in case there was one but wasn't confirmed.
-    - Execute the `Arbitrable` contract linked to the dispute based on the decided ruling

 ### 4.2.7.
 Settle penalties